 Practical Starting Points

 Start with the 12th house.
 List every planet you have there.
-Research what that planet represents when operating outside conscious awareness.
 Notice the last time you felt an emotion you could not explain.
-There is likely a connection.
+Ask what that planet does when it has no clean outlet.

 Check your South Node sign.
 Name three behaviors that feel automatic under stress.
 Most will match the South Node sign’s shadow expression.
 This is not something to eliminate.
 It is something to recognize.